A Microfluidic Platform for Cell-based Assays

 Widely used static well plate assays and commercially available in vitro fluidic devices suffer from several limitations for studying the physiological conditions in vivo.
 These include,

 - lack of critical morphological features (e.g., bifurcations, tortuosity),

 - inability to distinguish between healthy vs. diseased vasculature,

 To overcome these limitations, we have developed a patented microfluidic cell based platform: SynVivo® which comprises of idealized and in vivo derived microvascular networks patterned onto a plastic, disposable substrate to mimic the morphological and physiological conditions observed in vivo.
 Cells (e.g., endothelial, tumor, tissue) can be readily grown in the device in mono culture or co-culture conditions, thereby enabling cell-drug interaction studies in the most in vivo like environment.

-In this presentation, SynVivo CTO Dr. Prabhakar Pandian will present applications of the SynVivo platform for physiological responses focusing on cell-particle interactions, inflammation and toxicity.
+In this presentation, SynVivo CTO Dr. Prabhakar Pandian will present applications of the SynVivo platform for physiological responses focusing on cell-particle interactions, inflammation, drug efficacy, and toxicity.

 This webinar is free to qualifying participants.
 Simply fill out the form below and we will confirm and send the webinar link.